adrienhongcs/RECIPE_BOOK/README.md

 >
 >   "Consider the same app which needs to display the last three followers per user.
 The API provides the additional endpoint `/users/<user-id>/followers`.
 In order to be able to display the required information, the app will have to make one request to the `/users` endpoint and then hit the `/users/<user-id>/followers` endpoint for each user."

-In GraphQL, a query simply represents a sub-graph of the schema so you fetch only the data you need without any additional query effectively avoiding overfetching/underfetching.
+In GraphQL, a query simply represents a sub-graph of the schema so you fetch only the data you need without any additional query which effectively avoids overfetching/underfetching.

 > - [Introduction to GraphQL](https://graphql.org/learn/)
 > - [GraphQL is the better REST](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/)